top-devel/top/doc/source/index.rst

 Credits
 #######
 This public version of the TOP code is part of the SPACEInn_ Project (Exploitation of Space Data for Innovative Helio- and Asteroseismology), initiated by the European Helio- and Asteroseismology Network (HELAS_) and financed by the European Union under the Seventh Framework Programme (FP7 project n° 312844).
+This work also benefits of the French Spatial Agency (CNES_) through its support to the *Plato* mission.

 .. image:: spaceinn_logo.jpg
    :alt: SPACEInn